fkaap/mintrepo/README.md

 # mintrepo
-nothing valuable, just learning to use github
+Nothing valuable, just learning to use github.